BlockchainCommons/developer-web-site/_pages/index.md

 The Gordian Stack is a layered set of specifications founded on the CBOR data format and built up from that, step by step, to support digital-asset management in a way that fulfills [the Gordian Principles](/principles/).
 These developer pages contain developer resources that explain the elements in the Stack, and their importance, and make it easy for you to adopt them.
+For more support, you can also attend our [Gordian Meetings](https://developer.blockchaincommons.com/meetings/), usually on the first Wednesday of the month.

 ![bc-stack](https://developer.blockchaincommons.com/assets/images/bc-stack.png)